 The population falling within the Union at the 1831 census had been 9,297 with parishes ranging in size from South Malling (population 705) to Lewes—St John-under-the-Castle (2,421).
 The average annual poor-rate expenditure for the period 1832-35 had been £5,770 or 12s.5d. per head of the population.

 In 1868, a new workhouse was built at the north side of De Montfort Road.
 Its construction cost £12,700 and it accommodated 205 inmates.
-There was an attached infirmary to the north west and a school house for 40 children to the north east.
+There was an attached infirmary to the north west.
 The workhouse location and layout are shown on the 1874 map below.

 The main building was constructed on a corridor plan and had numerous gables.
 A single storey entrance block ran along the south of the site.